zombicat79/Wedding_app/README.md

 #### - <ActivityMenu />

-A simple presentational component serving as a call to action and containing links to the pages where users are supposed to take some action.
+(pending refactoring) A simple presentational component serving as a call to action and containing links to the pages where users are supposed to take some action.